-Management actions in the second quarter and year to date of 2018 and 2017 were related to the Individual Insurance product line primarily resulted from improved matching of assets and liabilities.
-During the second quarter of 2018 and first quarter of 2017, there was an increase of investment in real estate limited partnership units which resulted in a gain from updating insurance contract liabilities.
+Management actions in the third quarter and year to date for 2018 and 2017 were related to the Individual Insurance product line and primarily resulted from improved matching of assets and liabilities.
+During the first and second quarters of 2018 and first quarter of 2017, there was an increase in investment in real estate limited partnership units which resulted in a gain from updating insurance contract liabilities.